marchof/javabubble/README.md

 Please feel free to create PRs to add yourself or Java people you know.

+**Personal remarks:**

-*I do not promote any platform over another.
-The sole purpose of this list is having a backup if one of them stops working for me.*
+* I do not promote any platform over another.
+The sole purpose of this list is having a backup if one of them stops working for me.
+* Please consider sponsoring your fediverse server operator so they don't have to create a annoying business model.

 Twitter              | Fediverse                           | Name